Skip to content

 TL;DR

-Where the SDK Boundary Sits in Your Production Stack
+Where the SDK Boundary Sits in the Production Stack

-Engineering teams evaluating the Anthropic Agent SDK face a specific gap: the distance between a working demo and a production deployment.
-Anthropic's guidance on building effective AI agents makes a similar point, recommending that teams find the simplest solution possible and only increase complexity when needed.
-SDK boundaries leave concerns like security to the application layer, while applications must design their own orchestration and persistence patterns around the SDK.
+Engineering teams evaluating the Anthropic Agent SDK face one gap in particular: the distance between a working demo and a production deployment.
+Anthropic's guidance on building effective AI agents recommends finding the simplest solution possible and increasing complexity only when needed.
+The SDK draws its boundary at one agent process, so applications design their own coordination patterns around it.

 What Anthropic Ships: Agent Loops, Tool Use, Streaming, Guardrails